tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Radicalism.
 Finds it constructive to observe exploitative underpinnings.
 - Obligation: Reliability.
 Feels obligated to try and promote pragmatic stability.
 - Unnatural: Affirmation.
 Finds it unnatural to observe inherent quality.
 - Indulgant: Supremacy.
-Can over-indulge adopting possessive social personas.
+Can over-exploit adopting possessive social personas.
 - Unconscious: Division.
 Unconsciously provokes the emphasis of defensive structural rationales.
 - Trivializing: Experimentation.
 Trivializes the adoption of seemingly useless things.
 - Repressed: Faith.
 Represses the emphasis of good-faith relations.